10 Accenture Competitors and Alternatives to Know in 2026

 Best For: Enterprises looking to modernize legacy infrastructure, implement cloud services, and integrate advanced technology such as AI into operations.

-IBM Consulting, formerly known as IBM Global Services, specializes in undertaking large and complex IT modernization projects.
-Beyond cloud, IBM’s integration of AI, analytics, and automation into its consulting practice has strengthened its value proposition.
+IBM Consulting, formerly known as IBM Global Services, specializes in large and complex IT modernization projects.
+IBM’s generative AI book of business surpassed $12.5 billion in 2025, and its watsonx platform has become central to its consulting delivery alongside hybrid cloud and automation capabilities.

 While IBM may not match Accenture in management consulting or enterprise-wide strategy, it stands out when the mandate is modernizing IT, embedding AI, and re-engineering operations for efficiency and growth.